SocietyForArtisticResearch/rc-pandoc-help/10-admin-2-reference.md

 ### Templates

 Portal admins can select any of their Text based expositions to be available as templates for users within their portal.
-This allows users to start with a predifined CSS sheet or even content.
+This allows users to start with a predefined CSS sheet or even content.

 <a id="submissions">